© 2014 – 2021 Gwen Dewar, Ph.D., all rights reserved

 Chutes and Ladders

-When are kids ready for Chutes and Ladders?
+So when are kids ready to learn these lessons from Chutes and Ladders?

 - They are good at counting real-world objects from 1 to 20